Phenomenon2919/ARP_Spoofer/README.md

 # ARP Spoofer
 * A simple python3 code to spoof a machine in the same network masquerading as the gateway.
-* Code sends ARP response packets to both the target machine and the gateway in loop allowing the host machine to launch further attacks based on MiTM
+* Code sends ARP response packets to both the target machine and the gateway in loop allowing the host machine to launch further attacks based on MITM
 * Code uses *scapy* package.
 * Note: Make sure the target machine is in the same network as the host machine.
 ## Usage